USDA-ARS-GBRU/q2_itsxpress/README.rst

 * Qiime2 is required to run Q2-itsxpress (for stand alone software see ITSxpress_)
 * To install Qiime2 follow these instructions: https://docs.qiime2.org/2022.8/install/
-* This end of life version 1 of ITSxpress/q2_itsxpress is **ONLY** tested on Qiime2 version 2022.8.
+* This end of life version 1 of q2_itsxpress and ITSxpress is **ONLY** tested on Qiime2 version 2022.8.
 So make sure to follow the link above.

 Q2_itsxpress plugin Installation
 -------------------------